SCALES training school: Turbulence and Vortex Dynamics

 Mathieu Gibert

-Institut Néel - CNRS/UGA, France
+Institut Néel - CNRS, France

 Silke Weinfurtner